jhpincus/tidydata/CodeBook.md

 **frequencyBodyGyroMagnitudeStd** - Mean of the standard deviation of each subject's means of the body gyro magnitude for the frequency domain.
 Class - numeric.

-**Process for Data Clean up and Transformation**
+**Process for Data Cleaning and Transformation**

-Each train and test dataset provided is fragmented into several files: the data itself, subjects, activities, activity labels and a list of variables (feaures),  The script in run_analysis.R creates a subdirectory (tidydata) in the users working directory, downlaods the data and peforms all manipulations to create a single tidy data set of the average of each variable for each activity and each subject.
+Each train and test dataset provided is fragmented into several files: the data itself, subjects, activities, activity labels and a list of variables (features),  The script in run_analysis.R creates a subdirectory (tidydata) in the users working directory, downlaods the data and peforms all operations to create a single tidy data set of the average of each variable for each activity and each subject.
 The reshape2 package must be installed before running the script.
-The run_analysis.R script performs the following operations to transform the raw data inot a tidy data:
+The run_analysis.R script performs the following operations:

 * Creating a subdirectory called tidydata in the users working directory if tidydata doesn't exist.
 * Downloading and unzipping the data archive creating a new directory called UCI HAR Dataset.
-* Reading files into R for, train and test data, their respective subjects and activities, variables, and activity labels.
+* Reading files into R for, train and test data, their respective subjects and activities, and the variables, and activity labels for the data.
-* Combining train and test data with their respective subjects and activities.
+* Combining train and test data with their respective values for subjects and activities.
-* Adding column names for subject, activities, and features to train and test datasets.
+* Adding column names for subject, activities, and features (variables) to train and test datasets.
-* Merging train and test datasets vertically to create a single dataset.
+* Merging train and test datasets vertically to create a single dataframe.
-* Creating a subset of the combined data set with columns for subject, activities, and columns for mean and standard deviation.
+* Creating a subset of the combined dataframe with columns for subject, activities, and mean and standard deviation for all variables.
-* Labeling activities in the subset with descriptive names and relabeling feature column names with more descriptive ones.
+* Labeling activities in the subset with descriptive names and relabeling variable column names with more descriptive ones.
-* Creating a final tidy data set from the subset containing the average of each variable for each activity and each subject.
+* Creating a final tidy dataframe from the subset containing the average of each variable for each activity and each subject.
-* Writing the final data set to disc as a tab delimited text file.
+* Writing the final dataframe to disc as a tab delimited text file named tidydata.txt.

 Comments in the script provide additional information about the process.